adamstallard/coinsensus/README.md

 ### `dividendRatio`
 For each type of accepted token, `dividendRatio` represents the number of tokens previously made available as dividends to the total supply of the instance token.

+The `dividendratio` values increase when [dividends occur](#dividendwhen) and decrease when [instance tokens are minted](#newtokenratio).

-For example, if 10 XYZ tokens are made available to be claimed as dividends, and the total supply of the instance token is 1000, then the dividend ratio for XYZ tokens would be .01.
-If the next dividend event makes 20 more XYZ tokens available and the total supply of the instance token at that time were 4000, then the dividend ratio would increase by .005, i.e. it would increase from .01 to .015.
+For example, if 10 XYZ tokens are made available to be claimed as dividends, and the total supply of the instance token is 1000, then the `dividendRatio` for XYZ tokens would be .01.
+If the [instance token supply](#totalsupply) increases to 1250 due to [minting](#newtokenratio)--without an intervening [dividend event](#dividendwhen), the `dividendRatio` for XYZ would become .008. (`1000 * .01 / 1250`).
+If the next dividend event makes 25 more XYZ tokens available and the total supply of the instance token at that time is still 1250, then the `dividendRatio` would increase by .02 (`25 / 1250`); i.e. it would increase from .008 to .028.
+This means that 35 (`1250 * .028`) XYZ tokens were made available to be claimed as dividends.

-`DividendRatio`s don't decrease when dividends are claimed; they represent all the dividends that were ever made available.
+`DividendRatio` values don't decrease when dividends are claimed; they represent all the dividends that were ever made available.

 ### `totalSupply`
 Total supply of the instance token.